The-SMTSci/FlexSpec1/docs/source/protocol.rst

 correct.
 (Remember remove checks from the Arduino to the degree possible).

-The Raspberry Pi owns the serial lines: RS-232 two-wire, I2C, BLE device.
-This means Serial will be a server.
-It is provides one access point to all classes/programs the electrical system.
-It will accept and queue messages and route them by electrical protocol.
+The Raspberry Pi owns the 3.3V rx/tx serial lines, I2C, BLE and GPIO ports.
+This means the PostmasterServer provides the single access point to all classes/programs the electrical system.
+It utilizes a Unix socket protocol, and permits connections from multiple GUI clients.
+Devices, like an Arduinoa accepts and queues messages and routes them to "devices" implemented as C++11 classes.

 In the code repository the Slit may look like: